AdamBrodzinski/RedScript/readme.md

 # RedScript
-### A Ruby flavored superset of JavaScript
+### A Ruby Flavored JavaScript

-* Paste in compatibility with JS
+* Paste (almost) any JS into RedScript
-* Cleaner syntax for AMD modules (CommonJS sugar coming later)
+* Cleaner syntax for modules (AMD and CommonJS)
 * Easier class like inheritance & self based prototypal inheritance syntax
-* Cleaner ES5 object literals with ruby like `attr` syntax
-* Pragmatic Ruby syntax that still behaves like JavaScript
-* Easy debugging
-* Source Maps
-* ------ Check [spec.md](https://github.com/AdamBrodzinski/RedScript/blob/master/spec.md) for full syntax and know bugs------
+* ------ **Check [spec.md](https://github.com/AdamBrodzinski/RedScript/blob/master/spec.md) for implementation status and known bugs**------

 <br>

 RedScript was created to provide a better syntax for AMD modules, easier inheritance and more usable ES5 syntax.

 It was also created as a side project to learn more about Node, NPM Modules and Regular Expressions.
-In the future I would also like to add a proper lexer/parser to implement more advanced features like optional parens and ES5 `attr` properties. *Pull requests welcome ;-)*
+In the future I would also like to add a proper lexer/parser to implement more advanced features like optional parens and ES5 `attr_accessor` like properties. *Pull requests welcome ;-)*

 You can read more about it on my blog: [Introducing RedScript](http://adamb.me/blog/2013/01/27/introducing-redscript/).